JoshuaMur/My-Mac-Terminal-Customs/README.md

 # My-Mac-Terminal-Customs
-This repo contains a read me for my customization of my Mac M2 terminal
+This repo contains a read-me breakdown and other files for the customization of my Mac M2 terminal